mwclance/APPMLHDFE/README.md

 ---

 ## Repository Contents
-- **R Scripts**: Implementation of Poisson-based expectile regressions with example simulated dataset.
+- **R Scripts**: Implementation of Poisson-based expectile regressions with an example simulated dataset.